 The Institute for Emerging Adulthood

 The Institute for Emerging Adulthood Inc. is a group private practice serving adults in the Five College Area.
-Our two offices in Northampton and Amherst provide psychotherapy for being and becoming in changing terrain.
-Our team of clinicians compassionately engage
+Our team provides psychotherapy for being and becoming in changing terrain.
+We compassionately engage

 depression, anxiety, trauma

 queerness and gender